 Arrive in Rio de Janeiro and transfer to our hotel located on famous Copacabana Beach, where our Brazil adventure begins with a welcome dinner this evening.
 (D)

-Fly to Cuiaba and transfer by road to Araras Ecolodge in the northern sector of the Pantanal.
+Fly early this morning to Cuiaba, then transfer by road to Araras Ecolodge in the northern sector of the Pantanal.
 Declared a World Heritage Site and Biosphere Reserve by UNESCO in 2000, the Pantanal’s vast expanse of wet marshlands and dry islands is South America's primary wildlife sanctuary.
 Its name derives from the Portuguese word pantano, meaning "swamp."
 With rhythmic regularity, this vast depression in the center of South America floods with the annual rains, submerging most of its environs.
 As the waters recede during the dry season, they leave a mosaic of pools and marshes where a plethora of life flourishes in intense concentration.
-Some 3,500 different plants thrive here, and the Pantanal is home to 10 million caiman, 650 bird species, 400 kinds of fish, a multitude of reptiles and amphibians, and more than 100 mammal species.
-Wandering the nature trails around the lodge, we get our first sense of the wondrous natural realm that awaits our exploration.
+Some 3,500 different plants thrive here, and the Pantanal is home to 10 million caiman, 650 bird species, 400 kinds of fish, myriad reptiles and amphibians, and more than 100 mammal species.
+Wandering the nature trails around the lodge, we get our first sense of the wondrous natural environs that await our exploration.
 (B)(L)(D)

 On a sunrise nature walk from our ecolodge, listen to the chorus of bird songs and monkey calls announcing a new day.
 After breakfast, depart for Porto Jofre via the Trans-Pantanal Highway, which traverses some of the best wildlife viewing areas in the ecosystem.
-Along this remote road, punctuated with 123 bridges, we search for caiman, capybara, giant anteater, anaconda, jabiru stork, macaws and more.
+Along this remote road that crosses 123 bridges, we search for caiman, capybara, giant anteater, anaconda, jabiru stork, macaws and more.
 Our destination is Porto Jofre, where the highway ends at the Cuiaba River—an important port for transporting cattle and agricultural products from the Pantanal along the road artery back to Pocone and beyond.
-After lunch on arrival, we set out on our first jaguar watch, scanning the riverbanks for glimpses of the stealthy cats from our small open skiff.
+After lunch on arrival, we set out in small boats on our first jaguar watch, scanning the riverbanks for glimpses of the stealthy cats from our open skiff.
 This region has the highest density of jaguars in the entire Pantanal, and our odds of seeing them are excellent, especially from mid-June to mid-November.
-The jaguar—largest wild cat in the Americas—is the top predator in the ecosystem, drawn to the abundance of food sources that thrives here.
+The jaguar—the largest wild cat in the Americas—is the top predator in the ecosystem, drawn to the abundance of food sources that thrive here.
 (B)(L)(D)

-The area around Porto Jofre offers exceptional wildlife viewing, and our focus is on sighting jaguars and giant otters.
-We look for them and a multitude of other Pantanal species, including caiman, capybara, sloth and monkeys, on private morning and afternoon skiff excursions.
-Outings along the river also reveal a panoply of waterbirds, reptile and plant species that thrive in the endless patchwork of lakes, lagoons, rivers and marshes.
+The area around Porto Jofre offers exceptional wildlife encounters, and our focus is on sighting jaguars and giant otters.
+We look for them and a multitude of other Pantanal species, including caiman, capybara, Brazilian tapir, sloth and monkeys, on private morning and afternoon skiff excursions.
+Outings along the river also reveal scores of waterbirds, reptiles and plant species that thrive in the sprawling mosaic of lakes, lagoons, rivers and marshes.
 Fish flourish in this freshwater sea, too, and as the water level drops seasonally in the lakes and channels, fishermen can sometimes catch dorado, pacu and traira by hand.
-Birds large and small fly overhead and feed at eye level, animating this tableau of natural beauty.
+Birds large and small fly overhead and feed at eye level.
 (B)(L)(D)

 See Day 5 for today's itinerary.
 (B)(L)(D)

-This morning we fly via chartered small planes directly to Caiman Ecological Refuge, enjoying magnificent aerial views and avoiding what would otherwise involve a rugged 10-hour drive.
-Deep in the green recesses of the South Pantanal, this renowned ecolodge lies at the heart of a 130,000-acre sustainable cattle ranch that exudes the distinctive local cowboy culture, reflecting 200 years of melded Portuguese, indigenous and Paraguayan traditions.
+This morning we fly via chartered small planes directly to Caiman Ecological Refuge, enjoying splendid aerial views and avoiding a rugged 10-hour drive.
+Deep in the green recesses of the South Pantanal, this renowned ecolodge lies at the heart of a 130,000-acre sustainable cattle ranch.
+The atmosphere reflects the distinctive local cowboy culture, which taps 200 years of combined Portuguese, Paraguayan and indigenous traditions.
 The lodge was the first ecotourism operation in the region and remains a conservation leader.
-When the refuge was established, 10 percent of the ranch acreage was set aside as a private conservation area, off limits to cattle but open to visitors.
-The protected area, chosen with the aid of research scientists from the University of Sao Paulo, is remarkably diverse, with habitats encompassing wooded and scrubby savanna, open pasture, stands of caranda palm, hammock forests, streams and seasonal channels—all providing sustenance for numerous Pantanal species.
+When the refuge was established, 10 percent of the ranch acreage was set aside as a private conservation area, off-limits to cattle but open to visitors.
+The protected area, chosen with the aid of research scientists from the University of Sao Paulo, is remarkably diverse, with habitats encompassing wooded and scrubby savanna, open pasture, stands of caranda palm, hammock forests, streams and seasonal channels—all providing sustenance for numerous Pantanal species, including the rare maned wolf.
 (B)(L)(D)

-A variety of daily activities in the refuge offers different perspectives on the Pantanal.
-Depending on seasonal conditions, we may take nature walks, canoe trips and day and night 4x4 safaris in open-sided trucks.
-Local guides join our Expedition Leader in unveiling the area’s myriad wonders.
+A range of activities in the refuge offers varied perspectives on the Pantanal.
+Depending on seasonal conditions, we may take nature walks and day and night 4x4 safaris in open-sided trucks.
+Local guides join our Expedition Leader to reveal and interpret the area's many natural wonders.
 Wildlife abounds in the vicinity, including jaguars, and the refuge is the site of the Onçafari Jaguar Project.
-This new conservation initiative aims to promote wildlife ecotourism in the Pantanal by habituating jaguars to vehicles in order for people to witness their behavior while on safari.
-With patience and luck, we’ll hope to be among the fortunate few to see wild jaguars in the region, as sightings continue to increase with concerted conservation efforts.
+This new conservation initiative aims to promote wildlife ecotourism in the Pantanal by habituating jaguars to vehicles so people can observe them while on safari.
+With patience and luck, we’ll hope to be among the fortunate few to see wild jaguars here, as sightings continue to increase with concerted conservation efforts.
 On clear nights from mid-June to mid-September, the starry skies overhead are spectacular, and we may have the chance to view planets and constellations through powerful telescopes during evening astronomy programs around the campfire.
 (B)(L)(D)